B0x182/GACCgame/README.md

 ## Contact

 Twitter - [B0x182](https://twitter.com/B0x182)
 This is a community project.
-I am not associated with #GACC Stuff
+I am not associated with #GACC Staff